 where we assume that $i^{-1}(Z)$ is a $0$-dimensional.

-Next we consider Chern classes of blow-ups.
+Next, we consider Chern classes of blow-ups.
 First some notation.
 Let $X\subseteq Y$ be an inclusion of smooth varieties.
 Let $\Tilde{Y}$ be the blow-up of $Y$ at $X$.
 Let $\Tilde{X}$ be the exceptional locus.
 Let $\pi,\rho$ be the projection maps and $j,i$ the inclusion maps.
-The following diagram commutes,
+The following diagram commutes:

-Porteus' formula \cite[Theorem 15.4]{fulton2013intersection} gives a formula for the Chern class of $\Tilde{Y}$ in terms of the Chern classes of $X$ and $Y$.
+Porteus' formula \cite[Theorem 15.4]{fulton2013intersection} gives an expression for the Chern class of $\Tilde{Y}$ in terms of the Chern classes of $X$ and $Y$.
 For our purposes, we only need the following special case of this theorem, which follows from \cite[Example 15.4.2]{fulton2013intersection} as stated in \cite{EDDegree_point}.